- What questions do you have about The Leptin Rx?

 Will the Leptin Reset fix adrenal problems?

 It depends on the severity of the condition, as most are tied to cortisol issues.
 High cortisol levels are harder to treat than low cortisol levels.
 If they are really bad, I treat both the same time.
-Most often though, with adaptogenic support and some good doctoring, you can fix most adrenal problems.
+Most often though, with fixing your light cycles, occasional adaptogenic support and some good doctoring of your envionment, you can fix most adrenal problems.
+For adrenal fatigue read the brain gut 16 blog.

 How do you handle cravings and headaches from the initial carb withdrawal, or the urge to snack?